Table of Contents

 - Project Discovery Phase Duration And Price

-Every software development project should go through the discovery phase one way or another.
+Most software development projects should go through the discovery phase one way or another.
 It allows you to comprehensively cover the entire project, answer some questions in advance, and identify possible pitfalls.
-Usually, every idea differs from the implemented project in some way, shape, or form.
-To avoid unnecessary frustrations with the final product, the opening phase is carefully handled by the development team in tandem with the client.
+In other words, it helps avoid unnecessary frustrations with the final product.

 What It Is and Why You Need It